Gorgoroth/One-Handed-Image-Downloader/README.md

 * Hotkey to start saving
 * Saving of first or only image to Download folder
 * If more than one big image, show overlay of available images
+* Close overlay if Ctrl + Shift + X
 * Save images from overlay
 * Refine which image sizes should be downloaded
+* Close overlay if click on blank area

 #### Future possible features